Daniel P. Franke, Ph.D.

 MARIST COLLEGE, Poughkeepsie, New York.

 UNITED STATES MILITARY ACADEMY AT WEST POINT, West Point, New York.

 Instructor, Dean’s Dissertation/Teaching Fellowship, 8/09 – 5/10

 Freshman Writing Instructor, 8/07 – 12/11

 GRANTS, AWARDS, and FELLOWSHIPS

-- 2014 U. S. Army Achievement Medal for Civilian Service, USMA.
+Army Achievement Medal for Civilian Service, USMA.
+2014

 Volumes and Monographs

-- Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
+Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Under contract with Brill.
-Due in print, 2016. ~A series of essays from leading medieval historians in honor of Professor Kaeuper’s career in medieval history.
+Forthcoming, 2017. ~A series of essays from leading medieval historians in honor of Professor Kaeuper’s contributions to medieval studies.

 Articles: In Progress